nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User starts FoodWhere
+1. User starts FoodWhere.
-2. User requests to add a stall through an appropriate command
+2. User requests to add a stall through an appropriate command.
-3. FoodWhere adds the stall and confirms with a success message that the stall is added
+3. FoodWhere adds the stall and confirms with a success message that the stall is added.

    Use case ends.

 **Extensions**

 * 2a.
-User issues the correct `add` command
+User issues the correct `add` command.

     * 2a1.
-User uses `sadd` command
+User uses `sadd` command.

       Use case resumes at step 3.

 * 2b.
-User issues the correct `sadd` command with the wrong syntax
+User issues the correct `sadd` command with the wrong syntax.

     * 2b1.
 FoodWhere sends an error message to the User, indicating that the format for adding a stall is incorrect, and attaches the correct syntax format in the message.

       Use case ends.